Nutritionist, Licensed Nutritionist, and Registered Dietitian Requirements By State

 Non-Licensed Nutritionist Requirements by State

-In certain states, it is legal for anyone to perform nutrition counseling as a nutritionist, regardless of national registration/certification or licensure status.
-In these states, there is no legal opposition to individuals performing nutrition counseling on their own, although insurance limitations regarding reimbursement eligibility may apply.
-These states include:
+In certain states, anyone can legally provide nutrition counseling services as a nutritionist, even if they aren’t nationally certified or licensed.
+In these states, there is no legal opposition to individuals performing nutrition counseling on their own, though there may be restrictions when it comes to insurance reimbursement eligibility.